janessatran/laloyd/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+## Customizing layouts and colors
+If you'd like to customize this theme, you can edit colors in `/assets/stylesheets/main.scss` and layouts in `/_layouts`.
+All pages are set up to use the default layout.

+## Customizing navigation
+Navigation pages are set up in `_config.yml` and are created with markdown pages in the home directory `laloyd/`.
+This theme is set up with the following navigation pages:
+- Home - `index.md`
+- About - `about.md`
+- Writing - `writing.md`

+To add/remove navigation pages, add a new markdown file in the home directory and link to it in `_config.yml`.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[janessatran]/laloyd.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Development

-To set up your environment to develop this theme, run `bundle install`.

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `laloyd.gemspec` accordingly.

 ## License